 Our principal uses of cash historically have consisted of payroll and other operating expenses and payments related to the investment in equipment primarily to support our consumer panel and technical infrastructure required to support our customer base, and cash paid for acquisitions.
-Since the beginning of 2006, we have purchased over \$15.3 million in property and equipment, exclusive of \$9.7 million of property and equipment funded through landlord allowances received in connection with our Chicago, Reston and San Francisco office leases, made \$5.3 million in principal payments on capital lease obligations, and spent \$44.9 million as the cash component of consideration paid for acquisitions.
+Since the beginning of 2006, we have purchased over \$18.3 million in property and equipment, exclusive of \$10.1 million of property and equipment funded through landlord allowances received in connection with our office leases, made \$5.8 million in principal payments on capital lease obligations, and spent \$63.0 million as the cash component of consideration paid for acquisitions.

-As of September 30, 2009, our principal sources of liquidity consisted of cash, cash equivalents and short-term investments of \$84.0 million which represent remaining proceeds from our initial public offering in July 2007 and cash generated from operating activities.
-As of September 30, 2009, we held \$2.9 million in long-term investments consisting of auction rate securities.
+As of March 31, 2010, our principal sources of liquidity consisted of cash, cash equivalents and short-term investments of \$81.9 million, which represent cash generated from operating activities and the remaining proceeds from our initial public offering in July 2007.
+As of March 31, 2010, we held \$2.8 million in long-term investments consisting of four separate auction rate securities.
 In prior years, we invested in these auction rate securities for short periods of time as part of our investment policy.
-However, the uncertainties in the credit markets have prevented us and other investors from liquidating holdings of auction rate securities, there have been no auctions for these securities in 2009.
-Accordingly, we still hold these auction rate securities and are due interest at a higher rate than similar securities.
-None of these investments are mortgage backed securities or collateralized debt obligations.
-As of September 30, 2009, these investments were fully backed by investment grade bonds and are insured against loss of principal and interest by bond insurers whose ratings were under review and downgraded through December 31, 2008 but remained substantially unchanged during the nine month period ending September 30, 2009.
-These securities were valued using a discounted cash flow model that takes into consideration the financial condition of the issuers and the bond insurers as well as the expected date liquidity will be restored.
-If the credit ratings of the issuer, the bond insurers or the collateral deteriorate further, we may further adjust the carrying value of these investments.
+However, uncertainties in the credit markets have limited our ability to liquidate our holdings of auction rate securities, as there have been no auctions for these securities in 2010 or 2009.

+The four securities were valued using a discounted cash flow model that takes into consideration the financial condition of the issuers, the workout period, the discount rate and other factors.
+Based on our current fair value estimate as of March 31, 2010, no adjustment was necessary.
+During the year ended December 31, 2009 we recorded a \$429,000 unrealized gain related to these securities.
+The unrealized gain is included in Other comprehensive income within the balance sheet.
 We are uncertain as to when the liquidity issues relating to these investments will improve.
-Accordingly, we classified these securities as long-term on our consolidated balance sheet.
-Based on our Company's updated valuation, no additional adjustment to recorded values was necessary during the three and nine months ended September 30, 2009.
+Accordingly, we classified these securities as long-term on our consolidated balance sheets.
+If the credit ratings of the issuer, the bond insurers or the collateral deteriorate further, we may further adjust the carrying value of these investments